Utility COVID-19 Resources

 ).
 The Commission also noted that accurate documentation and reporting will be essential as utilities file future rate applications seeking recovery of deferred balances.
 As such, the Commission directed the following:

-- Class C and D utilities will provide such reporting on a quarterly basis; and,
+- Class C and D utilities will provide such reporting on a quarterly basis.

-- The current report is due August 15, 2020 and is only due for Class A and B utilities that are required to report monthly.
-Class C and D utilities do not need to report again until October 15 to cover the period July 1 through September 30, 2020.
+- The third report was due August 15, 2020 and was due only for Class A and B utilities that are required to report monthly and covered the period of July 1, 2020 through July 31, 2020.

-(available one week before each reporting period due date) that provides a standardized method of reporting for utilities.
-All utilities required to report for a given period should complete the survey, even if they are not reporting any COVID-19-related expenses.
-For questions about the survey and how to report on COVID-19 expenses, please contact the following:
+All utilities must complete the survey, even if they are not reporting any COVID-19-related expenses.
+In order to assist utilities in reporting COVID-19-related costs, Commission staff developed an online COVID-19 Accounting Survey (available one week before each reporting period due date) that provides a standardized method of reporting for utilities.
+For questions about the survey and how to report on COVID-19 expenses and foregone revenues, please contact the following:

 Q: How does a utility report these costs?